 If you want to leave the driving to Disney, bus transportation is the main Disney transportation option from the Moderate resorts.

-With lots of internal bus stops at the Moderate resorts (except for French Quarter), the transportation is also one of the biggest drawbacks if you plan to use Disney’s transportation.
+With lots of internal bus stops at the Moderate resorts (except for French Quarter), transportation is also one of the biggest drawbacks for staying at the resorts in this category.

 Each time you hop on a bus, you have to wait for it to stop at the other bus stops along the way.

 Compare that to Value Resorts that have just 1 bus stop per resort, and the Moderate resort buses can end up taking much longer to get you to/from places at Disney World.

 The two Port Orleans resorts also have a boat option to get to/from Disney Springs.

 Have your own car?
 Moderate resorts can actually be really great (as long as you don’t mind the parking fees, but more on that below) because you can park near your room.

 In addition to buses, guests at Caribbean Beach Resort – as well as Pop Century and Art of Animation, which are Value resorts, and Disney’s Riviera, which is a Deluxe Villa resort – have access to the Disney Skyliner.

 In 2018, Disney began charging all resort guests for parking.
 The cost for parking at a Moderate resort is $20/night.

 If you are thinking about driving to Disney World or if you are planning on renting a car, we recommend you take a look at our giant post all about parking at Disney World.